Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 <a id="advanced-filters"></a>
 ### More Sophisticated Filtering

 In the previous section, we designed two filters.
-To do so, we started in the frequency domain and applied concepts developed in previous modules when studying the spectrum (chapters [3](../03) and [4](../04)).
+To do so, we started in the frequency domain and applied concepts developed in previous notebooks when studying the spectrum (notebooks [3](../03) and [4](../04)).
 We undertook this initial approach for one purpose: to build intuition.
 Developing such intuition is critical; without it, filtering would be hard to understand.
 However, in practice, we do not recommend the use of the naive rectangular filter or the Hanning filter.
 This point is so important, we further emphasize it.

 <div class="warning">